haskell-org/committee/proposals/0005-errors.haskell.org.md

 ## Policy

 The Haskell.org committee delegates authority over the `errors.haskell.org` domain name records to the Haskell Foundation for the purpose of hosting a public website related to error messages from Haskell tooling.

+## Appendix

+Contact details for the Haskell Foundation are on their [contact web page](https://haskell.foundation/contact/).